Kota

 Example:

-(Remember, you can contribute up to 30% for your age bracket).
+(Remember, they can contribute up to 30% for their age bracket).

 In that case, the tax relief only applies to the source of income used to make pension contributions.
-If you have more than one income source, tax relief is only applied to the income from which contributions are made.
+If your employee has more than one income source, tax relief is only applied to the income from which contributions are made.

 C. Tax Relief Limit on Lump Sum Payments

-Irish tax laws allow you to take a part of your pension as a tax-free lump sum, subject to certain Revenue limits.
+Irish tax laws allow your employees to take a part of their pension as a tax-free lump sum, subject to certain Revenue limits.

-Employees aged 50 or above can typically withdraw 25% of their pension as a tax-free lump sum (TFLS) subject to a lifetime limit of €200,000 in 2024.
+Your employees aged 50 or above can typically withdraw 25% of their pension as a tax-free lump sum (TFLS) subject to a lifetime limit of €200,000 in 2025.
 Any ‘excess lump sum’ amount above this 25% limit is taxable.

 This applies to all pension schemes that transfer to an Approved Retirement Fund, including PRSA and occupational pension schemes.